zdman2022/CompanyOfHeroesReplayManager/README.md

 Pre-Req: .NET 7.0 runtime (Download the runtime from https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

+Configuration
+* Edit COH3ReplayManager.dll.config in a text editor
+* Set the value of COH3Path to the path to your COH3 exe
+* You can explicitly set where to find the replays by setting COH3PlaybackPath.
+I'm not sure if this is useful but it's there if needed.

 How to setup to automatically run:

 * Extract zip to a location of your choosing